Game-Fusion/Commander-64/README.md

-# Codename Breaking Point
+# Commander 64
 The next degeneration.

 ## Featuring:

-### - Q-Link Online Service
+### - Q-Link Online Service - connect your C64 to the internet!

-### - Advanced monochrome graphics

-### - Your great Monochrome Entertainment System (MES) games enjoyable via backwards compatibility, with enriched visuals thanks to the addition of grey and light grey (1.75+)

-And more!
-More details coming soon.
+### - Capable of playing note audio on multiple iron note blocks simultaneously!

+### - Pure productivity, without unneeded animations, graphics or programs - just the necessities.
+Less time wasted = more time spent working.

+### - A capable gaming machine; play many classic games such as Chess natively

+Coming Soon.